Menu

 Communicating Across Languages and Cultures

-Effective communication begins with listening — especially across difference.
-This workshop explores practical tools for multilingual communications, culturally responsive messaging, and inclusive design practices that reflect your community’s diversity.
-Learn how to assess your materials, build cross-cultural partnerships, and communicate with authenticity and humility.
+Effective communication begins with listening that includes listening across difference.
+In this workshop, you ll explore practical tools for multilingual communications, culturally responsive messaging, and inclusive design practices that reflect the full diversity of your community.
+Learn how to assess your current materials, build cross-cultural partnerships, and communicate with authenticity and humility.
+Rooted in the Foundations and Vision block, this session connects to the conference theme of Good Works by centering equity and belonging as core components of Gospel-centered communication.
+It fits within the Deepening Good Work track by encouraging thoughtful, faithful engagement across cultural and linguistic lines.

 John Fanestil is Executive Director of Friends of International Friendship Park, a nonprofit working to establish an international park at the western end of the U.S.–Mexico border.
 A San Diego native and Elder in the United Methodist Church, he has spent decades organizing communities along and across the border and helped found The Border Church in 2011, a weekly celebration of cross-border communion that continues today.
 John is a graduate of Dartmouth College, Oxford University (as a Rhodes Scholar), Claremont School of Theology, and the University of Southern California, where he earned his Ph.D. in History.
 He is also a writer whose books include Mrs. Hunter s Happy Death, One Life to Give, and American Heresy, blending history, religion, memoir, and social commentary.